 The risk of changes in market interest rates relates primarily to the Group's long-term debt obligations with floating interest rates.
 To manage this risk the Group analyzes interest rate risks on a regular basis.
-The Group reduces its exposure to this risk by having a balanced portfolio of fixed and variable rate loans and by hedging of interest rates.
+The Group reduces its exposure to this risk by having a balanced portfolio of fixed and variable rate loans.